makromusic/version-history-generator/README.md

 # Markdown Settings
 MARKDOWN_FILENAME=<markdown_filename>
 MARKDOWN_TITLE=<markdown_title>
+# Put the section names you want to appear with a comma
+# between them.
+The order is not important.
+# Possible values are: "state,status,labels,title,link"
+MARKDOWN_FORMAT="state,labels,title,link"
 ```

 Replace <your_github_username> with your GitHub username and <your_github_password> with a password.
 The URL of the project view that you want to retrieve issues from is referred to as <your_project_view>.